Applied AI Research Est. 2025 // Research · Education · Agents

 Custom skills & self-evolving agents

-Agents whose capability set grows over time.
-Skill registries, automatic skill induction from usage patterns, and the operational guardrails that keep self-modification from becoming a liability.
+Agents whose capability set grows over time: skill registries, automatic skill induction from usage, and the guardrails that keep self-modification from becoming a liability.

 03